 Light up your libido.
 Deep, dark maroon colors may be too heat inducing and stimulating for 24/7 display in your bedroom, but a luscious burgundy velvet throw or comforter and hello!
 Ditto for wine-colored candles and red roses.
-You can add some matching lingerie for a hard-to-miss red-hot signal to your spouse or mate that says you are in the mood.
+You can add some matching lingerie for a hard-to-miss red-hot signal to your partner that says you are in the mood.

 Smell the romance: Scents including cinnamon, bergamot, cedarwood, chocolate, rose, patchouli, ylang ylang, and sandalwood are all aromas that can make you feel warm and cozy.
 Research on aromatherapy shows that it can calm, balance, and enhance your moods.

 Eat for love: Chocolate, red wine and oysters?
 Are these true aphrodisiacs?
 Antioxidants, polyphenols and Omega-3 are probably the real key ingredients here, but don’t underestimate the power of suggestion.
 These foods can be especially influential if you and your partner associate them with love and sex.

 Balance Your Hormones: Unbalanced hormones can throw off your chemistry, impeding and slowing down your ability to get in the mood.
 If you’re looking to achieve hormone balance, I’ve created Hormone Helper and use with thousands of my patients.
 Here are just some of the benefits: